mietek/halcyon-website/pages/tutorial/index.md

        + halcyon-sandbox-becfd1b-halcyon-tutorial-1.0.tar.gz
 ```

-In this step, Halcyon fails to restore an install directory archive, and falls back to building the application.
+In this step, Halcyon fails to restore the install directory, and falls back to building the application.

-1. First, a _sandbox directory_ archive is restored from public storage.
+1. First, the _sandbox directory_ is restored from public storage.

-2. Next, Halcyon restores a _build directory_ archive, and performs an incremental build.
+2. Next, Halcyon restores the _build directory,_ and performs an incremental build.

 3. Finally, a new install directory is prepared and archived, and the app is installed.